adhitchandy/amazon_scraper/README.md

 ```
 #### OR

-Download appv2.py into your preferred folder, install all the necessary librarires listed in [requirements.txt](requirements.txt) and [Run the app](#run-the-app).
+Download appv2.py into your preferred folder, install all the necessary libraries listed in [requirements.txt](requirements.txt) and [Run the app](#run-the-app).
 ### 2. Create a virtual environment (recommended)

 ```bash